nvdaaddons/DevGuide/readme.md

 # NVDA Add-on Development Guide

+Author: Joseph Lee and contributors
+Published: May 2014

 Welcome to NVDA Add-on Development Guide.
 This is the one-stop guide on how NVDA add-ons are developed, as well as explaining some useful code segments from NVDA core source code useful when writing add-ons.

 For more information on NVDA development, please visit [NVDA Community Development page][1].
 Be sure to go over [NVDA Developer Guide][2] to familiarize yourself with key terms and basics on getting started with add-on development.